 Due to restrictions for large groups, Albany Code Camp 2020 has been canceled.
 We had hoped that we could postpone the event, but canceling for 2020 is the responsible thing to do.
-We'll be back in 2021, but the current seating restrictions would make holding an in-person event impossible.
+We had planned on being back in 2021, but the current seating restrictions would make holding an in-person event impossible.

 Albany Code Camp is a one day conference to allow developers and other members of the tech community to share knowledge with other developers.
 It will be inclusive and has a posted code of conduct and a diversity statement for everyone involved.
 We are not limiting the speakers to developers, it’s any part of the tech community.

 It will be held on Saturday, September 24th, 2022, at the Tyler Technologies Conference Center in Latham, NY.
 The venue space will allow us to run 5 concurrent tracks.
 We are planning of having 4 blocks that are one hour long, and one block that will have two 30 minutes sessions.
 We plan on offering the lunch hour for the “Gold Level” sponsors to speak in the larger conference rooms.
 That would let us have from between 25 to 30 sessions for the day.

 Albany Code Camp is a locally created, volunteer-run, very low budget event.
 Thanks to our sponsors, we can provide lunch for attendees.
 We do not offer speaker travel or stipend.

 Albany Code Camp sessions can be on a large variety of tech content.